retest/recheck-web/README.md

 ### Setup Travis CI

-A detailed tutorial for the CI/CD settings can be found on [documentation](https://docs.retest.de/recheck-web/tutorial/upload-test-reports-to-rehub/).
+A detailed tutorial can be found in the [documentation](https://docs.retest.de/recheck-web/tutorial/upload-test-reports-to-rehub/).

 ### Access your reports